 How to Measure Walls for Paint or Wallpaper

-To accurately measure a room for wall coverings we will use the length of the wall, and the height to the ceiling.
+To accurately measure a room for wall coverings, we will use the length of the wall and the height of the ceiling.
 The formula will be similar to before.

 Step One: Take Measurements

 Start by measuring the length of the wall and the height of the ceiling using a tape measure.
 If you have multiple walls, then do this for each wall surface.

 Step Two: Calculate the Area of Each Wall

 Next, use a calculator to multiply the length and height, just like before.
 If, for example, the wall measures 12 feet long and 8 feet high, use the calculator to figure 12 feet × 8 feet and see that the wall is 96 square feet.

 Repeat this process for each segment of wall in a room to accurately measure a room for any type of wall coverings.
 Add the areas of each wall together to get the total square footage of all the walls.

 When measuring for some materials, such as paint, it might be important to subtract surfaces that will not be covered, like doors or windows.
 Note that when measuring for some materials accounting for doors and windows may not be necessary, and you can skip this step.